-1. Why is kombucha good for me?
+Why is kombucha good for me?

-While some websites claim that kombucha is a panacea for all disease, we disagree with such a broad generalization.
+While some websites claim that kombucha is a panacea for all diseases, we disagree with such a broad generalization.

 - An increase in energy